A short introduction to Cultural Property Protection (CPP) in the event of conflict

 Appolonia Libya 2012 photo (c) J Kila

 Joris Kila is carrying out scientific research on the subject of CPP in the event of conflict for more than 8 years.
-He did field research during armed conflicts in Macedonia (FYROM), Iraq, Egypt and Libya.
+He did field research during armed conflicts in Macedonia (FYROM), Iraq, Egypt, Mali and Libya.
 For his research, that included participant observation, and to get access to military sources he enlisted as a reserve officer (rank: Lieutenant-Colonel) in the Dutch armed forces.
 He received several awards for his research and academic publications and is editor in chief of the series Heritage and Identity from Brill Academic Publishers in Leiden and Boston.
 Kila lectured extensively on CPP taking into account different perspectives.
 His target groups included university students of BA-MA and PhD levels, students from military academies, military legal and civil-military cooperation experts, representatives from international academia, cultural policy experts and decision makers.
 Lectures and presentations were given all over the world e.g. the Netherlands, Austria, U.S., Egypt, Jordan, Libya and Scandinavia.

 Considering that CPP is a multidisciplinary topic potential target groups for lectures and research come from a wide range of disciplines such as law, history, international relations, criminology, art-history, military sciences, archaeology, political sciences, heritage studies and cultural sciences, to mention a few.
 The topic is very timely as is described above.
 Consequently there are international requests from people interested in research and supervision for Masters and PhD degrees.
 Currently there is no chair or specialized supervisor and no special curriculum to accommodate these needs.
 In addition there is no center of expertise that can also coordinate international cooperation on the subject.
 Nevertheless there are a number of networks established that aim at exchange and cooperation.